 Michael Friisdahl was appointed President and Chief Executive Officer of Maple Leaf Sports & Entertainment (MLSE) in October, 2015.
-MLSE is one of the world’s premier sports and entertainment companies as owners of the Toronto Maple Leafs (NHL), Toronto Raptors (NBA), Toronto FC (MLS), Toronto Argonauts (CFL), Toronto Marlies (AHL), Raptors 905 (NBA G-league) and Toronto FC II (United Soccer League) and hosts more than 3.8 million fans each year at its venues.
+MLSE is one of the world’s premier sports and entertainment companies as owners of the Toronto Maple Leafs (NHL), Toronto Raptors (NBA), Toronto FC (MLS), Toronto Argonauts (CFL), Toronto Marlies (AHL), Raptors 905 (NBA D-league) and Toronto FC II (United Soccer League) and hosts more than 3.8 million fans each year at its venues.

 In addition to its sports franchises, MLSE’s LIVE division has established Scotiabank Arena as one of the leading music and entertainment venues in the world, bringing hundreds of world-class shows to the building each year.
-Scotiabank Arena was recently named by Pollstar as the third busiest concert venue in North America and seventh-ranked facility in the world for concert attendance.
-MLSE enjoys a strategic partnership with Live Nation Entertainment, the largest entertainment company in the world and market leader in concert promotions with over 80% global market share, designed to grow entertainment opportunities across Ontario and market the respective venues including Scotiabank Arena, Coca-Cola Coliseum, and Budweiser Stage.
+Scotiabank Arena was recently named by Billboard as the seventh busiest concert venue in North America and ninth-ranked facility in the world for concert attendance.
+MLSE enjoys a strategic partnership with Live Nation Entertainment, the largest entertainment company in the world and market leader in concert promotions with over 80% global market share, designed to grow entertainment opportunities across Ontario and market the respective venues including Scotiabank Arena, Coca-Cola Coliseum and Budweiser Stage.
 MLSE LIVE events attract more than 1 million attendees to MLSE’s venues each year.

-As part of the company’s facilities management, MLSE owns and operates Scotiabank Arena, hosting more than 52 million fans over 3,500 events since the building’s opening in 1999.
-MLSE has also invested in four of Toronto’s sports facilities — Coca-Cola Coliseum, home of the Marlies; BMO Field, home of Toronto FC; Lamport Stadium; and The Ford Performance Centre, the practice facility for the Maple Leafs and Marlies.
+As part of the company’s facilities management, MLSE owns and operates Scotiabank Arena, hosting more than 70 million fans over 3,500 events since the building’s opening in 1999.
+MLSE has also invested in four of Toronto’s sports facilities — Coca-Cola Coliseum, home of the Marlies; BMO Field, home of Toronto FC and Toronto Argonauts; Lamport Stadium; Ford Performance Centre, the practice facility for the Maple Leafs and Marlies and OVO Athletic Centre, the practice facility of the Toronto Raptors.
 MLSE operates and manages events at Coca-Cola Coliseum and BMO Field.

 MLSE Foundation, who works to change lives through the spirit and power of sport, has invested $24 million into the community since launching in 2009.
 In February, 2017, the MLSE Foundation opened the doors to MLSE LaunchPad, a 42,000 square foot youth-focused Sport-For-Development facility and the company’s most important community initiative to date.